chicio/ID3TagEditor/README.md

 }
 ```

+#### Supported frames

-Below you can find the list of the official ID3 frames supported by ID3TagEditor (see the enum `FrameName` and the builders shown above):
+Below you can find the list of the official ID3 frames supported by ID3TagEditor:

 * `.title`
 * `.album`